 Here is some more information on the “Lincoln Bottoms” from the Nebraska State Historical Society: Nebraska Historical Marker: The North Bottoms.

-The origins of this sandwich are remarkably humble, traced back to my family’s Central and Eastern European roots.
+The origins of this easy homemade Nebraska runza sandwich recipe are remarkably humble, traced back to my family’s Central and Eastern European roots.

 This sandwich, also called bierocks, was first introduced to me by my father when I was a toddler.
 Working the Burlington Northern Lincoln rail yards, he and the crew would lunch at one of the local “Russian Bottom” eateries, and my Dad would bring home a white paper take-out bag filled with Runza’s.